TuringAJ/project_logistic_analysis/README.md

-# 📦 Logistics Analytics Project
+# 📦 Research and optimization of delivery processes based on the analysis of logistic data

 This project combines theory and practice to explore how **Data Science** and **Machine Learning** can optimize logistics operations.
 It focuses on improving delivery time and cost predictions using real-world data from **Regal Export LLP**.